Modern slavery statement

 Whistleblowing arrangements

-We encourage the reporting of any wrongdoing through internal and external whistleblowing procedures.
+We encourage the reporting of any wrongdoing through internal and external whistleblowing procedures and these are supported by an external platform, Safecall.
 These procedures also contain arrangements to ensure the protection of whistleblowers.
-All employees have access to an independent whistleblowing service and through the supplier code of conduct this service has been made available to our supply chain.
+All employees have access to this independent whistleblowing service and through the supplier code of conduct this service has been made available to our supply chain.

 Suppliers